-The proposal, which has now been approved by Her Majesty the Queen, will see Parliament suspended no earlier than 9 September.
+The proposal, which has now been approved by the Queen, will see Parliament suspended no earlier than 9 September.

 The move has sparked fierce criticism from across the political divide, with the Speaker, John Bercow, dubbing Mr Johnson’s plans as a “constitutional outrage”.